The Zoo closes at 4 p.m. and reopens for Wild Lights at 5:30 p.m.Wild Lights runs from:

 Wild Lights is held rain, snow or shine.
 Please come dressed for the weather and for walking outside.

-Can I purchase tickets for “Polar Express 4-D Experience” separately?
+Can I purchase tickets for “Rudolph The Red-Nosed Reindeer” separately?

 Yes; tickets can be purchased in the Wild Adventure Zone for $5/person (only during Wild Lights).

-The Polar Express Package includes one timed and dated ticket to Wild Lights and one untimed ticket to the Polar Express 4D Experience.
-Please arrive at Wild Lights according to your ticket time, enjoy the show, participate in any activities you choose and then view the Polar Express 4D Experience when you arrive at the Wild Adventure Zone in the Ford Education Center.
+The Rudolph Package includes one timed and dated ticket to Wild Lights and one untimed ticket to Rudolph The Red-Nosed Reindeer.
+Please arrive at Wild Lights according to your ticket time, enjoy the show, participate in any activities you choose and then view Rudolph The Red-Nosed Reindeer when you arrive at the Wild Adventure Zone in the Ford Education Center.
 Shows run continuously and are about 15 minutes in duration.

 Can I purchase tickets for the Winter Rink separately?